-Teeth cleaning, as our patients’ say, is just one part of an Oral Health Exam at Archer Dental.
-This is preventive healthcare because having a clean and healthy mouth works to prevent disease.
+Teeth cleaning, as our patients might say is just one part of a Complete Oral Health Exam at Archer Dental.
+We prefer to call the component a Hygiene Therapy Treatment.
+We see the exercise as being similar to massage therapy, or physiotherapy, and we believe it’s just as important to our patients’ overall health and wellness.
+This is a preventive approach to oral health care because having clean teeth in a healthy mouth works to prevent disease.
 It’s a fact that if you let plaque and tartar build-up on your teeth, you’re going to get cavities.
-If you’ve skipped routine check-ups in the past, then you might already have dental caries, and they’re only going to get worse.
+And if you’ve skipped routine check-ups in the past, then you probably already have dental caries and so they’re only going to get worse.
 Medical studies link oral health to general health, most noticeably in bone loss, cardiovascular disease, heart failure and cancer.

-Teeth cleaning is the main ingredient in a routine dental examination at Archer Dental.
-Painless and efficient, a professional teeth cleaning treatment is proven to be effective at stopping the progression of gingivitis and periodontal disease.
-A typical cleaning takes about forty minutes but can expand in length and intensity as the situation requires.
-Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest treatments for issues detected in the oral health exam that generally follows the cleaning.
+Hygiene Therapy is the main ingredient in a routine dental exam at Archer Dental.
+It’s a painless and efficient scouring of teeth that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
+A typical hygiene therapy treatment takes about forty minutes but can expand in length and intensity as the situation requires.
+Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for issues detected in the oral health exam that generally follows the cleaning.

 What Happens During a Teeth Cleaning at Archer Dental?